 4. Time it right.
 The most important part of a New Year's party is when the clock strikes midnight, so don't start the party too early.
 If you're hosting a sit-down dinner, start the party at around 8 p.m. with drinks and very light appetizers, and serve dinner around 9 p.m.
 For a cocktail party, ask guests to start arriving around nine and serve heavy appetizers and finger foods throughout the night.

-6. Pop the cork.
+5. Pop the cork.
 "Champagne is a must on New Year's Eve, but be sure to include sparkling cider or another alcohol-free alternative for non-drinkers," Sbranti says.
 In addition to liquor, stock up on mixers (think club soda, pop, and juice) and drink garnishes (don't forget lemons, limes, olives, and cherries).
 For a budget-friendly bar, stick to wine, beer, and champagne, and serve one signature cocktail.

-7. Opt for appetizers.
+8. Make New Year's appetizers.
 Focus on creative presentation to give the food table a festive look.
 "Serve sweet potato fries in mini Chinese takeout boxes, for example," Sbranti says, "or offer bite-size grilled cheese sandwiches along with tiny tomato soups served in espresso cups.

-8. Crank up the tunes.
+9. Crank up the tunes.
 "Create a playlist ahead of time, set the iPod to shuffle, and let it do its thing!"
 Sbranti says.
 Mix up the styles and eras of the songs, but make the tunes in your mix mesh well -- and avoid ballads and somber songs.

-10. Celebrate.
+11. Celebrate with party supplies.
 Create a "celebration buffet" area full of party hats, noisemakers, feather boas, and costume beads for guests to dress up in.
 Stack piles of glittery hats in neat rows and hang paper tiaras from the rim of a tall vase.
 Fill bowls and other containers with different styles of noisemakers, horn blowers, and confetti poppers.